London Borough of Lambeth

 It is important to remember that submitting a licence application is only the start of the licence approval process.
 To help landlords understand what happens next, we have published a free guide here.

-Yes, Lambeth Council have published a suite of HMO standards.
-They have separate standards covering shared houses, bedsits, self-contained converted flats and hostels.
-You can view all the standards on the council’s website.
+Lambeth Council have published a suite of HMO guidance covering shared houses, bedsits, self-contained converted flats and hostels which you can view on the council’s website.

-The standards cover a range of issues such as kitchen, bathroom and toilet facilities, room sizes, fire precautions, heating, lighting and ventilation.
+The guidance covers a range of issues such as kitchen, bathroom and toilet facilities, fire precautions, heating, lighting, ventilation and room sizes.

-The council keeps a public register of licensed HMOs that can be searched on the council’s website.
-If you want to new the full register, you will need to contact the council.
+Lambeth Council keeps a public register of licensed HMOs that can be viewed on the council’s website.

 Ignore the law and you could pay a heavy price.
 You risk being prosecuted by the council and if found guilty you could get a criminal record, be fined an unlimited amount and ordered to pay court costs and a victim surcharge.